perticascatalin/Research/RelationalPROG/2_in_depth.md

 Original open source [code](https://github.com/stanfordnlp/mac-network) implementation of MAC network.

+##### 2.2 Code Running Logs

+Encountered some problems with `imread` from `scipy.misc` when trying to extract the ResNet-101 features prerequisite for training.
+Probably solved, using `from PIL import Image` and replacing the reading and resizing functions accordingly.

+Needed to install torch and torchvision.
+The code cannot run with tourch installed without CUDA enabled.
+Solved by removing `model.cuda()`.

+Finally, managed to run the code for extracting features, but since it's not running on GPUs, this process can be quite lenghty, estimated at around 4 hours for the whole dataset.
+So I limit the number of images from 70000 to 3000 just to see what happens.

 #### 3. Deep Coder: Learning to Write Programs

 ##### 3.1 High-Level Summary